zeroprg/credentialsAPI/README.md

 ### POST /reset-password
-	Initiate password reset flow (secureToken passed in body)  (/reset-password).
+	Initiate password reset flow (secureToken passed in header)  (/reset-password).
-	It will start eMail validation flow which will redirect to update password screen.
+	It will send eMail validation  which will have link  to update password endpoint.

 ### GET /validate-by-email